 2. Follow Leads on Social Media

-When you use Twitter’s advanced search feature to find freelance writing jobs, you’ll discover certain Twitter handles pop up fairly frequently.
+When you use Twitter’s advanced search feature for finding freelance writing jobs online, you’ll discover certain Twitter handles pop up fairly frequently.

 One example is @write_jobs:

 When you find a good lead, follow them.
 That way you can cut through the noise of Twitter and go straight to your best sources.

 Add them to a private Twitter list so that tweets from all your leads can be found in one handy repository.

 Here are a few more handles to get your Twitter list started:

 3. Check Out Agency Job Postings